 Since you can’t drive your own car more than a few miles into Denali National park, most people end up seeing the park by way of a tour bus.
-But if you want to explore Denali National Park, rather then just "tour" it, the Denali Park Shuttle Bus is a pretty ideal option.
+But if you want to explore Denali National Park, rather then just "tour" it, the Denali Park Transit Bus is a pretty ideal option.

 Easy Hop-On, Hop-Off Access

 The transit buses are perfect for the do-it-yourself traveler.
 They go 92 miles one way to Kantishna, pairing flexibility with low cost.
 You can get off anywhere, spend a few hours hiking, then catch another bus back to the park entrance - as long as a seat is available.
 Designated transit buses even accommodate campers, hikers, bikers, and all their gear.

 Keep in mind, though: These trips are not officially guided tours.
 Drivers/guides are not required to provide commentary.
 Don't hesitate to ask questions.
 When you see a bear or a moose, just yell at the driver to "Stop!"

 Plus, the buses are far from luxury motorcoaches: they’re essentially converted school buses, and you’ll look forward to getting off.
 So where should you hop off?
 Depends what you want to do.
 Most riders are on the bus to experience the following:

 Where to Hop Off for Wildlife

 Bear, caribou, moose, Dall sheep, and tons of birds make their homes in Denali National Park.
 Bring binoculars.
 And talk to the bus drivers; they know this road as well as anyone and can give you the inside scoop on where the wildlife is that day.

 Mile 9.
 A great place to see moose, especially during fall rutting season.

 Mile 64.
 Thorofare Pass is a good place to find bear and caribou.